octaviotastico/delay-tolerant-mongoose/readme.md

 You have to call this method in order to configure your DTN variables.
 You can call it after or before the `mongoose.connect`.

-What that function does is to configure the local DTN Node and starts a listener in `DTN_HOST`:`DTN_PORT` address, in order to update the local database in case any of the non-local backends adds new data to their databases.
+What that function does is to configure μD3TN and starts a listener in `DTN_HOST`:`DTN_PORT` address, in order to update the local database in case any of the non-local backends adds new data to their databases.

 To understand better the configuration object, you can go to the [DTN Configuration](#dtn-configuration) section.